 You can make templates which you run as checklists.
 You can then assign these checklists, or just specific tasks, to anyone in or outside your team.
 You can use conditional logic to have the checklist change depending on the information entered into it; following different paths based on different scenarios.

 Or, you can hook up Process Street with over 1,000 other apps and webapps to automate actions in those products or have those products automate things inside Process Street.
+Business process management software with supercharged automation!
 The possibilities are endless.

 Or check out some more of our resources and see what Process Street can do for you: